Fixed-gear bicycle: Maintenance and upkeep

 Maintaining a fixed gear is relatively easy because it has fewer parts than a geared bicycle.
 The sprocket should be checked regularly to make sure there is no damage to any teeth and that no object is grinding it as it turns with the rear wheel.
 The chainring should be checked similarly for any damage.

-There is an advantage to selecting a number of chainring teeth that is not a round multiple of the number of sprocket teeth (e.g. 3) because this avoids coincidence of the same chainring and sprocket teeth, and tyre contact patch, on each of the rider's power strokes.
-For riders who perform brakeless skid-stops, it is best to select prime-numbered chainrings (e.g. 41, 43 or 47 teeth) to guarantee that rear tyre wear is spread evenly.
+There is an advantage to selecting a number of chainring teeth that is not a round multiple of the number of sprocket teeth (e.g. 3) because this avoids coincidence of the same chainring and sprocket teeth, and tire contact patch, on each of the rider's power strokes.
+For riders who perform brakeless skid-stops, it is best to select prime-numbered chainrings (e.g. 41, 43 or 47 teeth) to guarantee that rear tire wear is spread evenly.

-It is imperative (for road riding, at least) that the chain is sufficiently tight that it is impossible for it to derail from either the chainring or sprocket.
+It is imperative (for road riding, at least) that the chain be sufficiently tight that it is impossible for it to derail from either the chainring or sprocket.
 This generally equates to "no visible slack".
 A derailed chain can cause a variety of undesirable consequences, such as a locked rear wheel or, worst of all, destruction of the frame if the chain becomes caught around the pedal spindle and pulls the rear triangle forwards.
 On a fixed-gear bicycle without hand brakes, even a relatively benign derailment means a total loss of braking ability.
 Tensioning aside, a chain is significantly less likely to derail if the chainline is accurate and the chain is a traditional "full bushing" type with limited lateral flexibility.
 Because the difference between a tight and a slack chain equates to only very minor elongation of the links, chain tension should be visually checked at least weekly, especially if the bicycle is ridden in wet or dirty conditions.

 As with any other bicycle, the chain should be checked making sure the master link is securely latched.
 The chain can be lubricated monthly for smooth riding.
 Also, as needed, the brakes should be tightened as they wear and tire condition observed for possible puncture locations.
 Air pressure in the tires, tire alignment, brake handle placement, and rust should be monitored on a daily basis because they can change very easily during a jarring ride.